Microsoft Excel is the most used spreadsheet tool on the planet.

 These are my top seven Excel keyboard shortcuts.
 These are not the only ones, but the ones I use regularly.

-Apart from shortcuts, there are many things you can learn in Excel and take your data analysis to a next level.
+Apart from shortcuts, there are many things you can learn in Excel and take your data analysis to the next level.

 Just keep learning things that can make you productive and help you get your work done faster.